ThePoetCoder/On-It-Boss/README.md

 ## Cost

 Requests (including some prompt context, example rows from the data, and your prompt) are sent to OpenAI.
 API usage is billed by OpenAI under your account.
-Napkin math I came up with for gpt-5-nano on a small table (fewer columns is better than fewer rows) was ~400 requests for $1.
+Napkin math I came up with for gpt-5-nano on a small table (fewer columns is better than fewer rows) was ~400 requests for $1 (but be sure to check in on your own usage every once in a while).

 ## License

 MIT